stytSofo/unikraft/README.md

 $ docker run --privileged -ti flexos-dev bash
 ```

+This will give you access to a FlexOS development environment under
+`/root/.unikraft`.

 ## Installing from source

+We strongly recommend the Docker-based approach.
+If you really want to install
-The easiest approach to install FlexOS on your native system is to follow the
+FlexOS on your base system, the easiest approach is to follow the Dockerfile
-Dockerfile instructions in `docker/flexos.dockerfile`.
-Note that the
+instructions in `docker/flexos.dockerfile`.
+Note that the recommended system is
-recommended system is Debian 10.
-We strongly recommend the Docker-based
+Debian 10.
-approach.

 ## Building FlexOS